 Read a good article today on the HBR blog by Clif Reichard.
 Can You Sell Without Lying?
-He approached customer service from another angle – the beginning of the relationship with a customer – sales.
+He approached the customer experience from another angle – the beginning of the relationship with a customer – sales.
 Given some of the comments, he must have hit a nerve in a touchy subject – integrity.
 The great salespeople recognize that:

 - Their efforts are a solution to a customer problem,